JLuc/scribus-project-manager/README.md

 slacheck checks that the fonts are either embeded or subset An option also exists also to use vectorized versions of the PDFs

+## Searching text in whole book

+* `-find "un texte"` searches string in textes of all chapters
+- `-xmlfind "CNAME='mystyle'" searches string in the whole XML of all chapters (technical uses only)

+## Other options

+Try `-?` option for each tool so as to see main options.
+Mainly makbook example  (to be split in 2 files : makbook and project.config)

 ## could be done